 Just note if you intend to buy these bottles for storing expressed milk, you cannot place the bottle in the freezer.
 The bottles are prone to breaking if heated to quickly during the thawing process, so it’s best not to take the risk and check out our next option or plan to decant from freezer bags

 Freezable LifeFactory Glass Infant Bottle

-If you are hesitant about glass bottles due to the increase risk of breakage, then these LifeFactory bottles come with a silicone sleeve to minimize the risk.
-Plus there are so many color to choose from, which adds a bit of fun to feeding baby but also helps you keep track if expressing directly into the bottle.
-The great thing is you can store the expressed milk in the freezer in these bottles as the reinforced glass will not break, even if placed into boiled water.
+Are you hesitant about glass bottles due to the increase risk of breakage?
+These LifeFactory bottles come with a silicone sleeve to minimize the risk.
+Plus there are so many color to choose from.
+It adds a bit of fun to feeding baby but also helps you keep track if expressing directly into the bottle.
+The great thing is you can store the expressed milk in the freezer in these bottles.
+The reinforced glass will not break, even if placed into boiled water.

 All of the components are made within the US and Europe so you can ensure you will receive a bottle of great quality.
 You can also use these bottle to grow with baby as the bottle nipples are interchangeable with the sippy cup teats.
 As baby grows and can hold the bottle, the silicone case makes it super easy for baby to grip onto the bottle.

 The downside to these bottles is that they are the most expensive of our picks.
 If you can try to invest in these as they will save you money in the long run as you won’t need to buy additional weaning cups, only teats and baby will transition easier.